 Each session includes both the theoretical and analytical study of the repertoire and the ensembles conducting.
 The ensemble consists of musicians specialized in contemporary music and the Ensemble900, a group formed by the best students of the University of Music.
 The Ensemble900 is the ensemble in residence of the contemporary music season 900presente, co-produced by the Conservatorio della Svizzera italiana and the RSI, Radiotelevisione svizzera di lingua italiana.

-The course leads to the acquisition of 10 ECTS credits, divided as follows:
+The course leads to the acquisition of 10 ECTS, divided as follows:

 Admission is conditional on: